 At Clark School, Art is not only a vehicle for personal growth and creative expression, but a way for students to have a larger understanding of where the arts fit within their own space, community, and culture.

-Jason Haskell ('15), as well as many other Clark alumni, have been accepted to prestigious Art Schools around the country.
+Clark alumni have been accepted to prestigious Art Schools around the country.

 Students focus on singing, playing and movement